Moula2255/SMA/README.md

 # SMA
-This is my main project
+this project is for school management system
 <br>
 author - Shaik Moula